Health Sciences

 http://www.whitworth.edu/health-sciences

-The Whitworth Health Sciences Department offers majors in health science, community health, pre-athletic training and nursing.
+The Whitworth Health Sciences Department offers majors in health science, pre-athletic training and pre-occupational therapy.

 The mission of the Whitworth Health Sciences Department is to equip its graduates to serve humanity through study of the form and function of the human body and the body’s connection to health and wellness.
 Through a curriculum that integrates theory and practice, graduates will be able to appreciate this relationship both critically and creatively and will learn to apply it to various health-related fields.

-• articulate a worldview that integrates professional ethics with cultural competence and personal values.
+• Articulate a worldview that integrates their personal values with professional ethics

 AT Courses